pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sol20.md

     zcc +sol20 program.c -create-app

 An .ent file is created suitable for loading into an emulator.
-Alternatively a tape file can be created:
+Alternatively an audio file for use on real hardware can be created with:

-    zcc +sol20 -subtype=cas program.c -create-app
+    zcc +sol20 -subtype=wav program.c -create-app

 # Emulation usage